-The CE marking can be quite an enigma, especially to novice importers, as they are not familiar with all the standards.
+The CE marking for the European Union market can be quite an enigma, especially to novice importers, as they are not familiar with all the standards.
 Many of them wonder what the correct CE format is.
 It turns out that the affixation method of the marking and its form are determined by law.

 What exactly is a CE marking?

-Declaration of compliance implies that the product meets the requirements specified in the directives.
+The manufacturer’s declaration of conformity implies that the product meets the requirements specified in the directives.
 Therefore, the CE marking should be affixed to the product.

 The affixing of the CE mark is the manufacturer’s responsibility.
 In addition, in the case of placing the product on the European Economic Area (EEA) market – the importer’s.
 The CE marking only applies to selected product groups.